dmlc/xgboost/doc/R-package/xgboostPresentation.md

 ### Dataset presentation

-In this example, we are aiming to predict whether a mushroom can be eaten or not (like in many tutorials, example data are the the same as you will use on in your every day life :-).
+In this example, we are aiming to predict whether a mushroom can be eaten or not (like in many tutorials, example data are the same as you will use on in your every day life :-).

 Mushroom data is cited from UCI Machine Learning Repository. @Bache+Lichman:2013.